I believe in seeing as much of the world as humanly possible!

 Traveling is a release from the ‘real world’ which allows you to be who you really are without having to be subject to familiar stares and their requisite judgments.
 Not that you are planning to go on a drunken binge or anything, but just knowing that you can be who you really are is liberating.

 I love to write and I started this website as a hobby initially but decided that it would be more useful to help fellow travelers like myself discover fun and reasonably priced activities to indulge in.
 Therefore, the purpose of this blog was to educate others how to travel smart, and most of all, have fun.
 Somehow, I have managed to persuade my daughter that this travel thing works even better with a partner in crime.
-Now, we are both equally committed to sharing our travel experiences with you, dear reader, now that she has joined me as staff photographer and writer.
+Now, we are both equally committed to sharing our travel experiences with you, dear reader, now that she has joined me as a staff photographer.

 We are your everyday, run of the mill travel enthusiasts.
 We’re not independently wealthy but we’ve made the commitment to travel as much as vacation days and our salaries will allow.
 We would like to consider ourselves budget -smart travelers who refuse to pay full price.
 And our purpose here is to share insights and tips with those in similar circumstances who want to see the world despite their limited resources.